flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-guidance/autoland.md

 !!! info "Standard Operation"
     The focus of this guide is on standard operations without failures as these are not yet implemented in the A32NX.

-In flight simulation the Autoland feature is a very often requested feature as many simmers use it as a replacement to learn how to land manually.
+In flight simulation the Autoland feature is an often requested feature as many simmers use it as a substitute to learn how to land manually.
 And for recreational flight simulation this is of course ok.

-In real life autoland is very rarely used and requires special considerations, extra training and certifications by the flight crew.
+In real life autoland is very rarely used and requires special considerations and extra training and certifications by the flight crew.
 In fact many pilots feel it's more stressful to use autoland as they are not in control but need to monitor the systems very closely, so they can take manual control at any time.

 This is on top of the fact that autoland is mostly used in very bad visual situations where the pilots have little